RobinSuxdorf/projektpraktikum-ws24-quality-of-wikipedia-articles/README.md

 ## Usage

-To run an end-to-end pipeline, use the following command:
+To run a machine learning pipeline, use the following command:

 ```sh
 python main.py -c <config-name>
 ```

-- -c, --config: Name of the YAML configuration file.
+To run a deep learning pipeline, use the `main_deep_learning.ipynb` notebook.

 ## Configuration